 According to the American Bar Association (ABA), only a small percentage of personal injury cases go to trial.
 Instead, most get settled well before they get to trial, and many injury victims decide not to pursue a lawsuit.
 There are many reasons for this.

 Going to trial is not cheap.
 You will face costs like:

 Most personal injury lawyers work on a contingency fee, which means they don’t take a percentage unless they win your case.
 However, the other expenses required to file a lawsuit can add up quickly.

 Most lawsuits take at least six months, and some take years.
 It depends on the details of your case, but you will need to prepare for the time-consuming nature of a lawsuit.
 If you and your slip and fall accident lawyer decide to file, you’ll want to discuss how long your case might take.

 The property owner or business will also have their own lawyer researching the details of your slip and fall accident.
 Finally, you’ll need to prepare for the many stages of a lawsuit, including the deposition where the other side’s lawyer can ask you often exhausting and personal questions under oath.

 Proving that the property owner knew beforehand about the dangerous condition that caused your accident is not usually easy.
 They must have allowed the hazard to be present within a “reasonable” amount of time, which can be hard to determine.
 You will need to have solid evidence before deciding to bring a lawsuit.

 You Do Not Have to File a Lawsuit

-To discuss the details of your accident (and your options) with an experienced Georgia slip and fall accident lawyer, call John Foy & Associates for a FREE consultation.
-Call us at (404) 400-4000 or contact us online to get started.
+To discuss the details of your accident and your legal options with an experienced Georgia slip and fall accident lawyer, contact John Foy & Associates for a free consultation.
+You can call us or fill out our online form to get started scheduling your appointment.